palakrajdevneu/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Module_1_Prompting_and_Prompt_Engineering/Module_1_Prompting_and_Prompt_Engineering_Lab.md

 ---

 ### Deliverable:
-Submit a written document (PDF or Word) with all required elements and be prepared to present in class.
+Submit a written document (Marksdown and either a Doc or Word) with all required elements and be prepared to present in class.